-3.6.2.2 Mechanics of an Annual Operator Fee Tied to Angler Effort
+3.5.2.2 Mechanics of an Annual Operator Fee Tied to Angler Effort

 In order to establish a more equitable annual fee, the Council may consider an RQE fee collection method that ties CHP renewal to payment of a fee that is linked to the permit's charter halibut angler effort from the previous year(s).
-This option could be considered either by charging a per angler fee to each CHP or through a tiered fee system.
+This option could be considered either by charging a per angler fee to each CHP or through a tiered fee system that is based on classifications of numbers of anglers served by the CHP.
 This would be an administrative action and could be similar to other types of fee systems NMFS administers.

-3.6.2.2.1 Example of IFQ Cost Recovery
+3.5.2.2.1 Example of IFQ Cost Recovery

 The design of an annual CHP fee could draw parallels to the system NMFS's employs for Cost Recovery.
 The Magnuson-Steven Act obligates NMFS to recover a portion of the actual costs of management, data collection, and enforcement of any Limited Access Privilege Program (LAPP) up to 3% of the ex-vessel value of the fish harvested under any such program.
-This includes the IFQ Program and will include cost recovery associated with any QS held by the RQE (see Section 3.4.5.5).
+This includes the IFQ Program and will include cost recovery associated with any QS held by the RQE (see Section 3.3.5.5).